-The costs of preparing, assembling and mailing the Proxy Materials, along with the cost of posting the Proxy Materials on a website, are to be borne by us.
+The costs of preparing, assembling and mailing the proxy materials, along with the cost of posting the proxy materials on a website, are to be borne by us.
 In addition to the use of mail, our directors, officers and employees may solicit proxies personally and by telephone, facsimile and other electronic means.
 They will receive no compensation in addition to their regular salaries.
 We may request banks, brokers and other custodians, nominees and fiduciaries to forward copies of the proxy materials to their principals and to request authority for the execution of proxies.
 We may reimburse these persons for their expenses in so doing.

-What is the deadline for submitting a stockholder proposal or director nomination for the 2023 Annual Meeting?
+What is the deadline for submitting a stockholder proposal or director nomination for the 2024 Annual Meeting?

-Stockholders wishing to make a director nomination, or bring another proposal, before the 2023 Annual Meeting (but not include it in our proxy materials for the meeting) must provide written notice of such proposal to the Secretary at our principal executive offices at 5128 Apache Plume Road, Suite 400, Fort Worth, Texas 76109, Attention: Corporate Secretary.
-Such proposals must be received no later than the close of business on May 6, 2023.
-If a stockholder proposal is received after May 10, 2023, our proxyholders will use their discretionary voting authority to vote the shares they represent as the Board may recommend.
+Stockholders wishing to make a director nomination, or bring another proposal, before the 2024 Annual Meeting (but not include it in our proxy materials for the meeting) must provide written notice of such proposal to the Secretary at our principal executive offices at 5128 Apache Plume Road, Suite 400, Fort Worth, Texas 76109, Attention: Corporate Secretary.
+Such proposals must be received not later than the close of business on Friday, May 13, 2024.
+Pursuant to Rule 14a-4(c)(1) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), if a stockholder proposal is received after Thursday, May 16, 2024, it will be considered untimely and our proxyholders will use their discretionary voting authority to vote the shares they represent as the Board may recommend.
 Any stockholder proposal or director nomination must comply with the other provisions of the Amended and Restated Bylaws of the Company (the "Bylaws") and be submitted in writing to the Corporate Secretary at our principal executive offices.

-Stockholder proposals pursuant to SEC Rule 14a-8 for inclusion in our proxy statement and form of proxy for our 2023 Annual Meeting must be received at our principal executive offices and must be submitted no later than the close of business on February 24, 2023.
+Stockholder proposals pursuant to SEC Rule 14a-8 for inclusion in our proxy statement and form of proxy for our 2024 Annual Meeting must be received at our principal executive offices not later than the close of business on Friday, March 4, 2024.

-In addition, stockholders who intend to solicit proxies in support of director nominees, other than the Company's nominees, must provide notice in compliance with the universal proxy rules that sets forth the information required by Rule 14a-19 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), no later than June 5, 2023, assuming we do not change the date of the 2023 Annual Meeting by more than 30 days from the anniversary of the Annual Meeting.
-If we change the date of the meeting by more than 30 days from the anniversary of the Annual Meeting, then notice must be provided by the later of 60 calendar days prior to the date of the 2023 Annual Meeting or the tenth calendar day following the day on which we first make a public announcement of the date of such annual meeting.
+In addition, stockholders who intend to solicit proxies in support of director nominees, other than the Company's nominees, must provide notice in compliance with the universal proxy rules that sets forth the information required by Rule 14a-19 of the Exchange Act, not later than Tuesday, June 11, 2024, assuming we do not change the date of the 2024 Annual Meeting by more than 30 days from the anniversary of the Annual Meeting.
+If we change the date of the meeting by more than 30 days from the anniversary of the Annual Meeting, then notice must be provided by the later of 60 calendar days prior to the date of the 2024 Annual Meeting or the tenth calendar day following the day on which we first make a public announcement of the date of such annual meeting.